“I want more sales.”

 Unless you’re already a well-established brand like Louis Vuitton, most people don’t know what your brand is.
 They might not have even heard of it before.
 Neither have they ever visited your website.

-So, why should they trust you on first glance?
+So, why should they trust you at first glance?

 They have no reason to.
 Not unless you give them one.